PHPBoost/Themes/spacecraft/readme.txt

 4 All the items of the following modules are classified by date independently of the modules lastcoms | articles | articles category | calendar | download | download category |
 flux | forum | media | news | news category | smallads | smallads category | web | web category

-change the number of columns depending of presence of sidebars or not by modifying the js script down the templates/spacecraft/modules/HomeLanding/home.tpl

 5 contact